richardboydii/richardboydii.com/content/about.md

 Outiside of that, I enjoy being outdoors.
 Working in the back yard is something I've done as a child and kept up with all these years.
 I also dabble in woodworking and like to tinker around the house.
 I used to be an avid gamer but those days are mostly passed.
 I do enjoy reading and have been working on getting back into the habit.
 Finally, I am an aspiring beer connoisseur and always make time to visit breweries when I'm travelling.

-I currently work for [Liatrio](https://www.liatrio.com/) as a Technical Principal.
+I currently work for [Liatrio](https://www.liatrio.com/) as a Delivery Lead.
 I help enterprises implement DevOps fundamentals and make the art of creating software more delightful.
 It's challenging but deeply rewarding work.